dsaiko/chessgen/README.md

 ### Displaying chess board

-You may display chessboard using
+You may implement custom display of the chessboard using
 ```rust
 ChessBoard::piece_at()
 ```